tom-jj-G/Pewlett-Hackard-Analysis/README.md

 First, we noticed that 7 titles/positions are affected by the future retired employees:
 ![Image_1.2](Images/Image_1.2.png)

-Below is the reparition of the 33,118 employees which are going to be retired:
+Below is the reparition of the 33,118 employees who are going to be retired by their title/position:
 ![Image_1.3](Images/Image_1.3.png)

 We noticed that almost 80% of these employees are at a senior position, so potentially with high skills and experience.
 Only two department managers are going to be retired on the 9 total departments.

-Finally, we had the list of employees who is going to retired.
+Finally, we had the list of employees who are going to retire.
-Note that control "queries" mentioned before (Deliverable 1, part 1.1) validated the number of total employees impacted: 33,188.
+Note that control "queries" mentioned before in this report (Deliverable 1, part 1.1) validated the number of total employees impacted: 33,188.
 ![Image_1.1](Images/Image_1.3.png)

 Last info, our last newly created table gave us the list of employees eligibible for the mentorship program.
 In total, 1,128 employees are eligible.